 ASET Centers will refund 100 percent of the amount paid for tuition charges without penalty or obligation if notice of cancellation is made on or before midnight of the seventh day after the first day of instruction.
 Notification of withdrawal or cancellation and any requests for a refund should be made in writing to the Center Manager.
 For non-starters or trainees that cancel contracts prior to class start date, all refunds due will be made within ten (10) days of the class or the date of cancellation.

 For enrolled trainees, all refunds due will be calculated from the last date of attendance and are paid within forty-five (45) days from the documented drop date.
-The documented drop date is determined by written notice from the trainee or by applying the training facility attendance policy.
+The documented drop date is determined by written notice from the trainee or by applying the training facility attendance policy,

 Note: Refunds will be paid to the party/parties that prepaid the tuition for the trainee.
 If a third-party prepaid the tuition, the computed refund will be paid to the third party.
 If more than one party prepaid tuition; the refund will be paid in proportion to the tuition prepaid by each party.

 Prepaid tuition will be refunded on a pro-rata basis for any termination that occurs on or before 60 percent of the program clock hours of instruction.
 The pro-rata amount will be computed by using the ratio of the number of hours of instruction completed to the total number of hours of instruction scheduled for a given program.
-For example, if a trainee paid \$4,414 for a 630-hour program and s/he only completed 191 hours, the refund would be \$3,076 (\$4,414 /

-$630 = \frac{7}{hr}$.
-191 hrs. = \$1,338 owed to ASET Center; \$4,414 - \$1,338 = \$3,076 refunded to trainee or payor.
+For example, if a trainee paid \$4,414 for a 630-hour program and s/he only completed 191 hours, the refund would be \$3,076 (\$4,414/630 = \$7/hr x 191 hrs.= \$1,338 owed to ASET Center; \$4,414 - \$1,338 = \$3,076 refunded to trainee or payor.
 No tuition will be refunded for any termination that occurs after sixty percent (60%) of instructional clock hours completed.

-IX.
+XI.
 TUITION SCHEDULE

-Not all programs are offered at all campuses; contact the ASET Center nearest you for more information.
-For course requirements, refer to courses outlines.
+Note: Not all programs are offered at all campuses.
+Contact the ASET Center nearest you for more information.
+For course requirements, refer to course outlines.

-TRAINING PROGRAM TUITION REGISTRATION

-HOURS

-Building Construction 660 \$ 5000 \$ 250

-Shipping/Receiving/Logistics 600 \$ 3000 \$ 250

-Truck Driving 300 \$ 3000 \$ 250

-Welding 660 \$ 5000 \$ 250

-Vocational English - ESL I 250 \$ 2000 \$ 250
+TRAINING PROGRAM HOURS TRAINING FEES REGISTRATION Assembly, Fabrication, Welding 520 \$ 5000 \$ 250 Building Construction MC3 320 \$ 4500 \$ 250 Building Construction - SB1/MC3 320 \$ 3850 \$ 250 Shipping and Receiving/Logistics 360 \$ 4000 \$ 250 Truck Driving - Class A 240 \$ 4500 \$ 250 Welding 600 \$ 5000 \$ 250